-Drug Evaluation Committee Current Status and Future Issues of Multiplicity in Clinical Trials Commentary for non-statisticians
+Drug Evaluation Committee Current Status and Future Issues of Multiplicity Problems in Clinical Trials Explanation for non-statisticians

 Data Science Subcommittee